-Annapurna partners with Sayonara Wild Hearts dev Simogo Forge
+Annapurna partners with Sayonara Wild Hearts dev Simogo

-Annapurna Interactive announced today that it has entered a new multiyear publishing deal with Simogo Forge, the indie developer behind 2019’s Sayonara Wild Hearts.
+Annapurna Interactive announced today that it has entered a new multiyear publishing deal with Simogo , the indie developer behind 2019’s Sayonara Wild Hearts.

 Sayonara Wild Hearts is a stylistic rhythm-action game that debuted in September.
 It is available for PlayStation 4, Xbox One, Switch, and PC.
 The title has earned praises from critics and players for its dazzling visuals and creative storytelling, and it was one of the most popular launch games for Apple Arcade.